 Chargify has always been dedicated to maintaining the best security for our merchants and their customers.
-When the EU’s new GDPR regulations are implemented, we’ll be ready.
+We offer complete GDPR compliance.

 GDPR distinguishes between a data controller (who collects and owns the data) and a data processor (who handles the data on behalf of the Controller).
 Chargify is a data processor.
 As a merchant with Chargify, you are usually the controller (unless you happen to be sub-contracted processor for another company).

 When classified as the data controller, Chargify merchants must meet certain obligations, such as notifying or obtaining data subject consent.